Monday, July 29, 2019

 By José Alberto Hermosillo

 The Great Hack.
-The poster is courtesy of Netflix ©2019 Netflix.
+The poster is courtesy of Netflix, ©2019 Netflix.

-The dream of a connected world became a nightmare when foreign organizations maneuvered the Brexit referendum in England and the 2016 elections in the United States, Brazil, and Myanmar.
+The dream of a connected world became a nightmare when foreign organizations manipulated the Brexit referendum in England and the 2016 elections in the United States, Brazil, and Myanmar.
 Those inconceivable victories left everyone astonished and powerless.

 The Great Hack.
 Photo courtesy of Netflix ©2019 Netflix.